philipmjohnson/flutter_agc_mockup/README.md

-# flutter_agc_mockup
+# Flutter mockup of the Agile Garden Club app

-This repository contains the first increment of work on a mockup of the Agile Garden Club application.
+This repository contains the first increment of work on a mockup of the [Agile Garden Club](https://agilegardenclub.com) application.
 It contains around a dozen pages along with simple navigation.

 ## Screen shots

 Here are screen shots that illustrate current application state.
 We use the flutter_markdown package to provide information on what should appear in a page when we haven't gotten around to actually mocking up the contents.

+Click on any screen shot to see it full-size.

 ### Splash, signin, and signup pages: